 Our client did everything right.
 He saw the vehicles in front of his truck stop at the intersection when the light changed and came to a stop himself.
 He didn’t hear the other vehicle attempt to stop, but he felt the impact.

 The other vehicle hit our client’s F150, causing our client to slam into his steering wheel and bend it.
 When he tried to turn around to see what happened, the severe pain in his neck prevented him from doing so.
 He had trouble moving at all and waited for the Medford EMS to arrive so that they could move him safely.

 Only after the accident did he learn that the other driver hit his truck so hard that the at-fault driver’s vehicle was stuck under the truck bed.

 Our client received treatment at the hospital, but he’ll have the injuries he sustained for the rest of his life.
 The injuries to his neck were so severe that he required surgery and years of therapy.
 Despite the best efforts of the doctors treating him, our client could not return to full-time work.
 With mounting medical bills, a totaled car, and an uncertain future, he reached out to Console & Associates P.C.

 When he called our office, our New Jersey car accident attorneys reviewed his claim and knew that we could help.
-We understand New Jersey’s car accident liability laws, and we put that experience to work for him.
+We understand New Jersey’s car accident liability laws, and put that experience to work for him.

 Making a car crash claim is about more than paying the medical bills.
 His injuries left our client with chronic pain and disability that limited his ability to work for the rest of his life.
 Console & Associates P.C. spoke with employment and medical experts to learn the true cost of our client’s injuries.
 When compiling the evidence on behalf of our client, we took all of this information into account.
 When we filed the lawsuit, we seek compensation for: